 Rosie Perez biography

+Perez also got to show off her dance background as the choreographer for the comedy show In Living Color.
+She earned three Emmy Award nominations for her work on the series.
 It was her dramatic turn in Fearless (1993) that earned her first Oscar nomination.
 Starring with Jeff Bridges, Perez played a plane crash survivor wracked with guilt of the death of her child, also in the crash.
-She has also lent her distinctive voice to a number of different projects, including The Road to El Dorado (2000).
+She also lent her distinctive voice to a number of different projects, including The Road to El Dorado (2000).

-While she continues to act, Perez has devoted some of her time to special projects and causes.
+In addition to acting, Perez has devoted some of her time to special projects and causes.
 With Liz Garbus, she directed the 2006 documentary Yo Soy Boricua, Pa' Que Tu Lo Sepas!, which explores Puerto Rican culture.
 She has been an AIDS activist for many years and serves on the artistic board of Working Playground, a cultural organization that provides arts education to underprivileged children in New York City.